Mythology Trivia

 Name the nine daughters of Zeus and Mnemosyne---the nine Muses of Greek mythology?

-A: Calliope, Clio, Erato, Euterpe, melpomene, Polyhymnia, Terpischore, Thalia, and Urania.
+A: Calliope, Clio, Erato, Euterpe, Melpomene, Polyhymnia, Terpischore, Thalia, and Urania.

 What mythological beast has the head of a man, the body of a lion, and the tail and feet of a dragon?